davelaser/finance/README.md

 This is fired when a User revokes access to your App from their Facebook settings.
 Importantly it will only ever be an HTTP(S) POST Request, so ensure your Webapp2 RequestHandler has a POST method to receive the data.

+Your Request Handler will look the same as your other ones you have created, e.g.

+    class MyFacebookDeauthorizeCallback(utils.BaseHandler):
+        # Only HTTP(S) POST will be issued by Facebook, so use a post() method in the Class
+        def post(self):

+            # Well, let's take a look at what Facebook has sent us, shall we?

+            for key, value in self.context['request_args'].items():
+                logging.info(str(key) + ': ' + str(value))

+You already have a URL prepared -> urls.serviceFacebookDeauthorizationCallback.

+So add your URL and Handler name as a mapping in your main.py module, the same as the other mappings.

 2. Client Revoke Access

 It is also possible for your client application to revoke access for the current authenticated User, using JavaScript.
 It requires that you have the User's access token available in the client: